How to DIY Get Rid of Bedbugs Naturally

 Safe around pets, kids

-Here’s the most amazing thing about DE: It kills bugs but doesn’t hurt mammals.
+The most amazing thing about DE is that it kills bugs but doesn’t hurt mammals.
 You and your pets could eat it without harm.
 In fact, many people add food-grade DE to their daily diet to promote good health.

 What kind of DE?